CBD Gummy Manufacturer

 Once you are in possession of your brand new private label skincare line doesn’t mean our support ends there.
 Our team of skilled professionals will continue to offer you with guidance and the information you need to sell and market your products effectively.
 From our on-staff skincare professionals, to our product brochures and online ingredient database, we will provide you with all of the information that you need to succeed within the skincare market.

-CBD Oil Private Label Gummy Manufacturing North Las Vegas USA
+CBD Oil Private Label Gummy Manufacturing Birmingham USA

 You've probably noticed that apart from Latin names of ingredients many of your cosmetic products, especially makeup, contain “CI 42090, CI 73360, etc” at the end of ingredients lists.
 If you have US-based products chances are you've seen something like FD&C Yellow No. 5 or Yellow 5 Lake.
 In this post we will try to shed a light on numerous types of colorants used in cosmetics, on their labeling, on how they are regulated in different countries and what potential hazards are connected to certain types of colorants.